AlephEleven/Tensorflow-Image-Class-ASAP/README.md

 - Setup Pycharm

-- Make an anaconda file to store Tensorflow related projects
+- Install Anaconda & make an anaconda file to store Tensorflow related projects

 - Install Tensorflow, OpenCV, and other programs useful for ML/NN